CatmanFan/FriishProduce/README.md

 ## To-Do
 - [ ] Tidyup Flash content options interface
+- [X] Fix buttons bug in content options
-- [ ] Check wiki to make sure it is still compiling
+- [X] Check wiki to make sure it is still compiling
 - [ ] Determine whether to keep console icons removed(?) or not
 - [ ] Complete implementation of themes functionality(?)